verless/verless/docs/markdown-reference.md

 ## Metadata

 While the URL for a page is inferred from its filename, other metadata is parsed from the Markdown file.
-Verless uses the _YAML Front Matter_ for this: There's a short YAML section at the beginning of the Markdown file.
+Verless uses the _YAML Front Matter_ - a short YAML section at the beginning - for this:

 ```markdown
 ---